Developmental Screening Tools

 - The Autism Diagnostic Interview – Revised (ADI-R)

 This list is not exhaustive, and other tests are available.

-If you suspect you or your loved one has an autism spectrum disorder, please consult with your family doctor, neurologist, psychologist or developmental pediatrician.
-Otherwise, please visit Autism Junction to find a someone near you for a diagnostic assessment.
+If you suspect you or your loved one has an autism spectrum disorder, please consult with your family doctor, psychologist, developmental pediatrician or nurse practitioner.
+Otherwise, visit Autism Junction to find someone near you for a diagnostic assessment.